 Here, a supervisor told the plaintiff he “didn't fit in” and that other members of the research team did not trust him.
 The plaintiff subsequently filed an employment discrimination lawsuit, largely relying on this statement as proof of a “discriminatory motive” behind the decision not to renew his employment beyond the probationary period.
 Unfortunately, the district court did not see it that way.

 The judge noted that unlike the Second Circuit case mentioned above, there was no independent corroboration of a possible discriminatory motive.
 Indeed, the plaintiff offered “nothing beyond his own perception of the remark to explain how it speaks to a discriminatory motive by” the supervisor.
 An “off-handed remark” without more is not enough to sustain a discrimination claim.

 Get Help With Your New York Employment Discrimination Claim

 Before pursuing any kind of employment discrimination case, it is important to gather as much evidence as possible.
 Other employees and even supervisors may offer testimony or other evidence that bolsters the credibility of a plaintiff's claim.
 After all, judges will not simply take the plaintiff's word for it that he or she was fired for illegal reasons.

-If you need help investigating and building a discrimination case against an employer, an experienced New York employment law attorney can help.
-Contact the Law Offices of White, Nisar & Hilferty, LLP. at (646) 760-6493 if you need to speak with a lawyer today about your workplace situation.
+If you need help investigating and building a discrimination case against an employer, an experienced New York employment attorney can help.
+Contact the Law Offices of Nisar Law Group, P.C. at (646) 760-6493 if you need to speak with a lawyer today about your workplace situation.